Recent Posts

 Risk factors for type 2 diabetes, the most common form of the disease, include:

-- Having prediabetes, metabolic syndrome or polycystic ovarian syndrome
+- Having prediabetes, metabolic syndrome or polycystic ovary syndrome.

-Certain ethnic populations also have higher risk, including Hispanic-Americans, Native-Americans, African-Americans, Asian-Americans and Pacific Islanders.
+Certain ethnic populations also have a higher risk, including Hispanic Americans, Native Americans, African Americans, Asian Americans and Pacific Islanders.

 Prediabetes

-Eighty-six million Americans have prediabetes — a condition where the blood glucoses are just starting to elevate and are not yet to the level where diabetes can be diagnosed.
+Eighty-six million Americans have prediabetes — a condition where the blood glucose levels are just starting to elevate and are not yet to the level of diabetes.
 Prediabetes, however, doesn’t have to become type 2 diabetes.
-The Diabetes Prevention Program study showed that lifestyle intervention (diet, exercise and weight reduction) can cut the risk of developing type 2 diabetes by more than half.
+The Diabetes Prevention Program study showed that lifestyle interventions, such as diet, exercise and weight reduction, can cut the risk of developing type 2 diabetes by more than half.

 By balancing diet, exercise and medication, you can control diabetes and prevent long-term complications.
 However, this requires commitment on your part.
-Each person’s plan to control diabetes needs to be individualized.
-With the right team of health care providers, and with a strong personal support system, people with diabetes can live long and healthy lives without complications.
+Each person’s plan to control diabetes needs to be specific to them.
+With the right healthcare team and a strong personal support system, people with diabetes can live long and healthy lives without complications.

-Kristi Stemsrud is a physician assistant and certified diabetes educator at Mayo Clinic Health System in Mankato.
+Kristi Stemsrud is a physician assistant and certified diabetes educator in Mankato, Minnesota.